bahern82/band-website/README.md

 The layout contains 3 container divs - 2 of which are fluid, the third is a central fixed sized container which contains the main page content.
 The two fluid sidebar containers are hidden on all media sizes except extra large(1200pxs or more).
 When visible they display a red background and a Monkees logo at roughly half page intervals.
 The mobile layout is a single column.
 On medium sized devices(min-width: 768px) the layout varies.
 On the Index page the first row has three columns, the second and third rows have two columns and the fourth row has a single column.
 The variation on the index page keeps the viewer visually interested.

-The Media, About and Contact-Us pages use a two thirds, one third approach to rows.This consistency is used to display information of the same type e.g. album information, track information, band member information in a uniform manner.
+The Media, About and Contact-Us pages use a two thirds, one third approach to rows.This consistency is used to display information of the same type -album information, track information and band member information in a uniform manner.

 Flexbox has been used to align items horizontally and vertically where required on all pages.

 ### The Header
 Fontawesome icons were used to display visually appealing social media links A Bootstrap navbar was used for the navigation menu.
 It's appearance was changed to make the page less generic.
-When hovered over a transition is used to change the links color to black in a visually appealing fashion.
+When hovered over a transition is used to change the links color to black in a more subtle manner.
-When the page loads the Monkeys Logo fades in over the main band picture, an animation targeting opacity was used to generate this effect.
+When the page loads the yellow Monkeys Logo fades in over the main band picture.
+An animation targeting opacity was used to generate this effect.
 A Bootstrap alert and pill were used to highlight the bands availability for parties

 ### Index page